 The largest single-day blood drive in Indiana, the Bleed Blue Blood Drive and Holiday Fest is held each December at Lucas Oil Stadium and includes family-friendly activities and holiday movies on the big screen.

-The Indianapolis Colts, Indianapolis Parks Foundation and Indy Parks will construct a fitness park in Riverside Park on the city’s northwest side.
-The new fitness park will include a PLAY 60 Challenge Course, 40-yard dash and exercise equipment.
-With more than 5,000 square feet of play space, the project will provide a safe and fun place for families and children to exercise and spend time outdoors together.
+The Indianapolis Colts, Indianapolis Parks Foundation and Indy Parks constructed a fitness park in Riverside Park on the city’s northwest side.
+The new fitness park includes a PLAY 60 Challenge Course, 40-yard dash and exercise equipment.
+With more than 5,000 square feet of play space, the project provides a safe and fun place for families and children to exercise and spend time outdoors together.

-The Indianapolis Colts and Cargo Services, Inc. are inviting fans to join them in honoring military heroes during the month of November as a part of the NFL’s league-wide Salute to Service initiative.
+This fall, the Indianapolis Colts and Cargo Services, Inc. will invite fans to join them in honoring military heroes during the month of November as a part of the NFL’s league-wide Salute to Service initiative.
 Through November 30, fans can print off a custom Hero Card, fill in the name of their military hero and share a photo of them holding their card on social media using #ColtsHeroes.
 The Indianapolis Colts and Cargo Services, Inc. will donate $1 to local military organizations for every Hero Card that is shared using that hashtag on Twitter or Instagram, up to $2,500.

 Each December, Colts players, cheerleaders and mascot Blue visit Riley Hospital for Children to sing holiday carols and distribute gifts to patients.
 This annual Colts tradition has brought cheer to hundreds of children and their families over the years.

-For ten years, the Colts, Genesco, Lids and the United Way of Central Indiana have outfitted an entire school with new shoes, hats, gloves and t-shirts through the Cold Feet, Warm Shoes initiative.
+For twelve years, the Colts, Genesco, Lids have outfitted an entire school with new shoes, hats, gloves and t-shirts through the Cold Feet, Warm Shoes initiative.
 In just one day, volunteers transform a school's gym into a full-service shoe store.
 Every child is brought into the "store," sized for a new pair of shoes and allowed to select their favorite pair.

 The Indianapolis Colts and Vincennes University have teamed up for "Colts Day in Schools" to encourage students to read and distribute free books to children who may not otherwise be able to purchase them.